Auto Accident Settlement

 Types of Compensation Available to Florida Residents After a Slip and Fall Accident

 In Florida, injury victims who were hurt through no fault of their own may be able to receive compensation for their injuries.
 Damages, or compensation, are divided into two basic categories: economic and noneconomic.
-Neither of these types of damages have “caps,” or limits, in Florida.
+Neither of these types of damages has “caps,” or limits, in Florida.

 Economic damages are those to which an objective dollar amount can be assigned.
 Your attorney will investigate your past and future medical costs, rehabilitation costs, lost wages, lost earning capacity and more to figure out exactly how much economic compensation you’re entitled to as a result of your injury.